niko79542/visitor-counter/README.md

 ### What is Lambda?
 API Gateway? dynamodb?

 dynamodb is a NoSQL flavor by AWS that is a fully managed, highly available distributed database.
-You can scale up and down easily, and
+You can scale up and down easily.

 Lambda is a way to setup serverless functions without having to manage or provision servers.
 We can use Lambda to express what shape of data we'd like to retrieve from Dynamo.